zbalkan/wazuhevtx/README.md

 Error: The event log file is corrupted.
 (1500)
 ```

+### Log Provider missing

+It is possible that the log provider is missing on your computer.
+For instance, you may not have Sysmon installed on the analyst workstation, therefore the formatted message may be missing.
+Then, you will face the error message in the event's message field `Failed to get metadata for provider Microsoft-Windows-Sysmon`.
+This is by design.
+You cannot get metadata from a provider that does not exist.
+If you plan to use `message` field in detections, beware of the error message.

 ## Thanks

 Thanks to [Birol Capa](https://github.com/birolcapa) for [his article](https://birolcapa.github.io/software/2021/09/24/how-to-read-evtx-file-using-python.html) pointing to the simplest way to parse EVTX files.
 Before that I tried many different solutions that were limited after some point.